HeXuPKU/SPAGRM.github.io/docs/Step 0a Calculate a GRM file.md

                     threadNum = 8)
 ```

-- PlinkFile: required.
+- `PlinkFile`: required.
 A path to PLINK files (without file extensions of bed/bim/fam).

-- nPartsGRM: required.
+- `nPartsGRM`: required.
 A numeric value (e.g. 250) to split subjects to multiple parts.
 For UK Biobank data analysis with ~500K samples, it is recommended to set nPartsGRM=250.

-- partParallel: required.
+- `partParallel`: required.
 A numeric value (from 1 to nPartsGRM) to split all jobs for parallel computation.

-- tempDir: optional.
+- `tempDir`: optional.
 A path to store temp files to be passed to `getSparseGRM`.
 Default is system.file("SparseGRM", "temp", package = "GRAB").
 If the sample size > 100K, then the temporary files might need a large amount of space.
 This should be consistent to the input of `getSparseGRM`!

-- subjData: optional.
+- `subjData`: optional.
 A character vector to specify subject IDs to retain (i.e. IID).
 Default is NULL, i.e. all subjects are retained in sparse GRM.

-- minMafGRM: optional.
+- `minMafGRM`: optional.
 Minimal value of MAF cutoff to select markers (from PLINK files) to make sparse GRM. (default=0.01)

-- maxMissingGRM: optional.
+- `maxMissingGRM`: optional.
 Maximal value of missing rate to select markers (from PLINK files) to make sparse GRM. (default=0.1)

-- threadNum: optional.
+- `threadNum`: optional.
 Number of threads (CPUs) to use.

 **Example:**